Helping leaders at all levels to become more agile, from team members to executives. Agile Kata complements what you already have.

 Free assessment readiness call(s)

-Sometimes, John Coleman will have a trusted co-trainer to give a helping hand, someone who is already qualified or who is building up experience.
+Sometimes, John Coleman will have a trusted co-trainer to give a helping hand, someone already qualified or building up experience.

 Who should attend?